-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 213 governing Medicare coverage of endothelial cell photography, effective March 7, 2026.
-Here's what billing teams need to know before claims go out.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 213 governing endothelial cell photography coverage, effective March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table